Seeds of Herbalism

 Our priority as teachers is to create a space where students can comfortably begin to form their own personal relationships to plants and their habitats, gifts, and lessons.
 We believe in working with and making medicine from the abundant, less rare plants of our bio-region and the invasive plant medicine growing here in the Hudson Valley.
 We actively grow, maintain and harvest from our personal medicinal gardens, which serve as a classroom for part of our program.
 Together we will go on field trips to learn to identify plants in their habitats, and about ethical wildcrafting and the harm of over harvesting our plant allies.
 It is a priority for us to cultivate in our students a sense of reverence and respect around plant harvest and use that they take away with them long after the program is over.

 As facilitators, we each bring our unique histories, experiences, cultures and stories with us to the classroom.
-Our instruction combines elements of our individual and personal cultural traditions of plant medicine, traditional western uses of medicinal and wild food plants, while also exploring modern ideas and uses surrounding plant medicine.
-As Herbalists, it is important for us to respect, honor, and acknowledge indigenous plant wisdom, while making it a priority and pledge to never appropriate such knowledge.
+Our instruction combines elements of our individual and personal cultural traditions of plant medicine, traditional western uses of medicinal and wild food plants and our own spiritual practices.
+As Herbalists, it is important for us to respect, honor, and center Indigenous plant wisdom, while never appropriating such knowledge.

 We honor and uphold the magical and ritualistic aspects of herbs, taking time to delve into the spiritual and energetic qualities of plants and healing.
 Together, we will address physical, emotional, psychological and spiritual aspects of working with plants by exploring our unique ancestries and relationships to plant lore and magic.

 "Mandana and Lauren bring such a deep well of knowledge.
 It's incredible and inspiring.
 They each bring their own flavor as well and have their own paths in the herb world which is great and provides a multilayered and richly educational experience.
 They are a joy and thrill to be around.
 I had such fun studying and learning from these amazing women!
-Plus, the lunches of Wild Gather are still something I fantasize about!
 What a sweet sweet treat!" - Julia